-But Autism Speaks indirectly uses wandering as an argument as to why autism is a challenge and everybody would be safer without it.
+But Autism Speaks indirectly uses wandering as an argument as to why autism is a bad thing and everybody would be safer without it.
 Do not get fooled by the surface truth.
 The real reason wandering is mentioned is fear mongering.

 Raising awareness remains a focus for Autism Speaks.
 With awareness come understanding, acceptance and opportunities to help.
 More than 500,000 people, many on the autism spectrum, join our walks each year to connect with other families, find resources and raise money that benefits their communities.

 Since Autism Speaks’ inception, awareness of autism has grown 49 percent in the U.S. among families with young children.
 We have formed partnerships in more than 70 countries to provide training and resources to professionals, parents and communities.

 Raising awareness of course is not a bad thing.
 I am all for it.
 But not in the way Autism Speaks does it.
 Autism Speaks paints a false picture of autism and only raises awareness for that picture.

 And that kind of awareness does not lead to understanding or acceptance.
 It ultimately leads to people donating millions to find a cure.

 Then of course it must be pointed out how “[…] many on the autism spectrum […]” join Autism Speaks’ walks each year.
 What if the huge majority of those autistic people on those walks are the autistic children brought along by their parents?
 Or autistic teenagers and adults who do not know what they are even walking for?

 Is it not very likely that many of the autistic people brought along by their ignorant non-autistic parents, friends, caregivers also do not even know what Autism Speaks really stands for?